-or accepting more than 100 kilograms of asbestos waste, or more than 10 square metres of waste asbestos sheeting, in
+- when consigning, transporting or accepting more than 100 kilograms of asbestos waste, or more than 10 square metres of waste asbestos sheeting, in any single load.

 - WasteLocate is designed for use on devices running the latest versions of Chrome, Firefox, Internet Explorer or Safari.
-Although it can be used with desktop and laptop computers, transporters must use a smartphone or tablet that connects to the internet to record on-road details.
+Although it can be used with desktop and laptop computers, transporters of asbestos waste must use a smartphone or tablet that connects to the internet to record on-road details.

-- In areas without mobile reception, an offline mode will be available for consignors and transporters to create consignments and make deliveries.
+- In areas without mobile reception, an offline mode will be available for consignors and transporters of asbestos waste to create consignments and make deliveries.
 Once they have reached a mobile reception area, the system will upload the data.

 - WasteLocate uses scanning technology, in the form of QR2id codes, which are similar to the two-dimensional barcodes often found on adverts or brochures.

-- Waste and recycling facilities do not have to register to use the system unless they consign waste tyres to another location in NSW.
+- Waste and recycling facilities do not have to register to use the system.

 - Asbestos waste transporters enter details of the transport of asbestos waste in WasteLocate.

-- Waste transporters must use a QR scanning app on their smartphone or tablet to scan the QR2id plates at waste delivery facilities.
+- Transporters of asbestos waste must use a QR scanning app on their smartphone or tablet to scan the QR2id plates at waste delivery facilities.
 Transport details are automatically recorded in the system.
-QR2id plates are also available at some tyre retail outlets for transporters to scan the pick-up of consignments.
-Alternatively, pick-ups must be recorded by logging into the system.
+Pick-ups must be recorded by logging into the system.